Etrade Commissions, Fees, and Minimum Deposit

 - No IRA account fees, and no minimums with electronic statements and confirmations

-- Low minimums to open accounts: $500 for cash account, $0 for retirement cash account, $2,000 for margin account
+- Low minimums to open accounts: $500 for a regular brokerage account and $0 for a retirement account

 - No surcharges on large orders or penny stocks

 - Great research amenities from S&P, MorningStar, Thompson Reuters, Credit Suisse, and Smart Consensus